 Stock Options.
 The 2018 Plan permits the granting of (1) options to purchase common shares intended to qualify as incentive stock options under Section 422 of the Code and (2) options that do not so qualify.
 Options granted under the 2018 Plan will be non-qualified options if they fail to qualify as incentive options or exceed the annual limit on incentive stock options.
 Incentive stock options may only be granted to employees of the Company and its subsidiaries.
 Non-qualified options may be granted to any persons eligible to receive incentive options and to non-employee directors and key persons.
 The option exercise price of each option will be determined by the Board of Directors but may not be less than 100% of the fair market value of the common shares on the date of grant.
-Fair market value for this purpose will be the last reported sale price of the common shares in our capital structure.
+Fair market value for this purpose will be the last reported sale price of the common shares on Nasdaq on the grant date.
+The exercise price of an option may not be reduced after the date of the option grant, other than to appropriately reflect changes in our capital structure.